 I. Leave for Domestic Violence Leave as required by RCW 49.76.

+J. To allow the employee to prepare for, or participate in, any judicial or administrative immigration proceeding involving the employee or employee’s family member.

 12.3 Use of Compensatory Time, Vacation Leave or Personal Holiday for Sick Leave Purposes